ugurdogrusoz/visuall/doc/UG.md

 ### Filtering by rule

-Often times, the user will like to filter the content available in the database or in the client side by some rules.
+Oftentimes, the user will like to filter the content available in the database or in the client side by some rules.
 Visu*all* facilitates this by letting the user to put together some rules via relational and logical operators.

 First, the user chooses an object type, followed by a property of that object type, a relational operator, and a value.
 For instance, if we are interested in movies whose rating is greater than 8, we should choose the object type `Movie`, choose the property `rating`, select >, and input 8 as the value.
 Then, upon clicking the + icon, the rule is added as shown below.